What a year!

-2. Talked less about problem or chose carefully who I spoke to about it.
+- Talked less about problem and who I spoke about it with.

-Now, as much as I loved all the friends in my life at that time, I was also careful about who I told the full extent of how I was feeling, and only spoke to a very small handful.
+Now, as much as I loved all the friends in my life, I was also careful about who I told the full extent of how I was feeling, and only spoke to a very small handful.

-I’m a big believer in accepting that you shouldn’t expect all your friends to be able to give you advise, or that they’ll know what to say or do, or even be suitable to tell them because of what they say and how they say it, might not actually be very helpful to you.
+I’m a big believer in accepting that you shouldn’t expect all your friends to be able to give you advice.
+They won´t all know what to say or do.
+Also, it might not be suitable to tell some friends because of what they will say and how they say it.
+It might not actually be very helpful to you.

 That may sound weird, but some friends can give terrible advice.
 It doesn’t mean they aren’t great and beautiful people though.
 The two are entirely separate.

 So, for example, I knew I could talk to a mix of friends who between them were: